Travel and trade with horses between countries

 Plan the transport carefully

 When you travel to and trade with certain countries, there may be infectious animal diseases which may restrict where you are able to transport your horses.
-There may also be restrictions on animal transports due to the coronavirus.
 This may mean that you cannot move them within or out of such an area.
 Make sure you find out what applies in the country to which your horses are to be transported.

 Also make sure that you plan the transport carefully so that the horses are not held up somewhere along the way, and find out which rules apply for transport of horses in the country to which you are travelling.
 The rules differ between countries.